emilyedalton/liri-node-app/README.md

 ### do-what-it-says (different command)

-If the commnands within the file are changed, the program will return results specific to that command.
+If the commands within the file are changed, the program will return results specific to that command.
 In this case, "movie-this ghostbusters"

 ![](do-what-it-says-diff-command.gif)